syamagay/localDB-tools/README.md

 # basic information

-  ## Setting
+  ## Requirements

-  requirements
   * mongodb ( running )
   * python 2.X or 3.X ( which can use PyROOT )
   * python modules : install_list
   * YARR S/W

-  ## preparetion
+  ## Preparetion

-  set library path to ROOT and python
+  1, Set library path to ROOT and python

   ```
   $ source path/to/devtoolset-2/enable